 Laini Bennett, MBA, began her career as a journalist in Sydney, Australia.
 She worked for a range of mainstream publications including CHOICE and That’s Life magazine, before becoming an editor for legal publisher, CCH Australia (Wolters Kluwer).

 While editing her husband’s MBA essays in the evening, she discovered the world of leadership and around the same time, she was promoted into her first management role.
 Juggling full-time work with a young family, Laini was soon promoted to Editor in Chief.

 Laini then joined SAI Global as Publishing Director, where she was responsible for managing the relationship with 300 publishers globally, and a team of 50 locally.
 She built her division’s product development capability from scratch, launching a series of compliance products including LexConnect and CodeConnect.

 Laini went on to become Executive Director, Content, for global legal publisher LexisNexis (RELX group, formerly Reed Elsevier).
 Here she was responsible for all Australian legal content including strategy, new product development; leadership of 60 editors and product managers, driving innovation in content and digital technologies, and strategic relationship and contract management.

 Laini then pursued an MBA full-time while caring for her elderly father and working part time as an editor of Hospital + Healthcare and National Safety magazine for Westwick Farrow.
 During this time, she rediscovered her love of writing and established a new Women in Healthcare Leadership column.
 Her aim was to provide up-and-coming female managers with role models whose careers they could both aspire to and learn from.

 On completing her MBA, Laini pivoted out of traditional publishing.
 She joined law firm LegalVision as Head of Content for Australia, New Zealand and the UK.
-At LegalVision, Laini is responsible for the firm’s vast database of freely available business information services, which generate over 80% of the company’s leads and over 3.5 million website visits per annum.
+At LegalVision, Laini is responsible for the firm’s vast database of freely available business information services which, together with a data-driven performance ads strategy, generates 90% of the company’s leads and 350,000 impressions per month.